ashishkumarsinghh/msgco/README.md

 # Limitations

 - Currently because of Twilio Trial account the messages can be sent only to my number as it is verified.
-- If you want to send msgs, you have to set the following parameters in .env file.
+- If you want to send msgs, you have to set the following parameters in Zeit production environment.
   - TWILIO_SID (you can get it from Twilio Console)
   - TWILIO_TOKEN(you can get it from Twilio Console)
   - TWILIO_NUM(you can get it from Twilio Console)